 But it’s toxic!

 There are not many studies to confirm that for most common sunscreen ingredients.
 Other than oxybenzone, there isn’t that much evidence that points to it being toxic.

-What about homemade sunscreen, like those recipes I see on Pinterest?
+What about homemade sunscreens, like those recipes I see on Pinterest?